crazyhottommy/RNA-seq-analysis/salmon_kaliso_STAR_compare.md

                               `(default: value is estimated from the input data)`
 >In the case of single-end reads, the -l option must be used to specify the average fragment length.
 Typical Illumina libraries produce fragment lengths ranging from 180–200 bp but it’s best to determine this from a library quantification with an instrument such as an Agilent Bioanalyzer.

+see a question by [James](https://twitter.com/JamesPBLloyd) [on the google group](https://groups.google.com/forum/#!searchin/kallisto-sleuth-users/single$20end/kallisto-sleuth-users/VPJfzL502bw/e2JDq7ezBgAJ)

+>Common values for single end reads are insert length 200 and sd 20.
+If you have any better information, like the person who prepped the library or better yet, data from bioanalyzer that will of course be better.

 ```bash

 kallisto quant -t 10 -i ~/annotations/Homo_sapiens.GRCh37.75.cdna.ncrna.kalisto.idx -o 3R_kaliso_output --single -l 200 -s 20 3R_S18_L002_R1_001.fastq.gz